Notoriously controversial American artist Andres Serrano talks with ABC journalist, Monique Schafter.

 He’s incited this conflicting response in audience many times before with his photos of corpses, use of faeces and bodily fluids in artwork and, most notably, in his controversial photograph of a crucifix submerged in a glass container of what was said to be his own urine.

-Watch him reveal his inspirations and motivation in the video of his talk for UNSW Centre for Ideas.
+Watch him reveal his inspirations and motivation - presented by the UNSW Centre for Ideas and the Grand Challenge on Inequality.